DavidZ79/CompTIA-Security-Notes/content/Domain 1 General Security Concepts/Fundamental Security Concepts.md

 - Prevents malware communication with command and control servers

 </details>

+## Sensor Types

+- **Infrared** - Detect heat signatures and movement through infrared radiation
+- **Pressure** - Detect weight or pressure changes on surfaces or objects
+- **Microwave** - Use microwave signals to detect motion and presence
+- **Ultrasonic** - Emit high-frequency sound waves to detect movement and distance

 > [!note] Vocab Bank
 > - **Security Identifier (SID)** - Unique identifier for users, groups, and computers in Windows systems